 You're encouraged to bring a comfortable chair, footrest, change of clothes, blankets and anything else that can help make your experience more comfortable.
 Napping is permitted but not encouraged.
 Friends and family members are invited to spend the evening there with us at the start/finish supporting and encouraging the participants.
 Pacers are not allowed and dogs are not allowed.
 There is no age requirement to participate.
-Parents are responsible to judge the capability of a child's ability to safely participate, and an adult family member must be present (either running or monitoring from the start/finish) for a child that is 12 or younger to participate.
+Parents are responsible to judge the capability of a child's ability to safely participate, and an adult family member must be present and responsible (either running or monitoring from the start/finish) for a child that is 12 or younger to participate.

 There is no minimum number of miles you have to complete.
 Yes, the person that completes the most loops is the winner, but runners and walkers of all levels are encouraged to set an individual goal and see what they're capable of doing.
 Races like this are competitive but typically very relaxed.
 Very few people are capable of running the entire time in a race of this distance.
 Going through the night also provides a unique experience.
 There will be a variety of awards for the 12 hour race that are handed out at the 8:45am awards ceremony.
 See the awards page for details.

 As a bonus (or maybe more like a penalty), all 12 Hour participants can also participate in the 5k for free if desired!
 12 Hour runners must arrive by 8:00pm Friday evening to receive their race bib and all final instructions before the race begins at 8:45pm sharp.

 12 Hour runners will need to have either a headlamp or flashlight (& extra batteries) to use on the back portion of the loop where there are no lights.
 The 12 hour race will begin counterclockwise and will change directions after 4 hours (12:45am) and again after 8 hours (4:45am).